Free Application for Federal Student Aid (FAFSA)

-Completing the FAFSA
+About the FAFSA

-The FAFSA (Free Application for Federal Student Aid) is the application that you must complete to determine your eligibility for federal, state, or institutional student aid, such as Pell grants and work-study opportunities.
-It is tough to predict exactly how much money a given family will receive, but complete the FAFSA even if you are not sure your will get financial aid.
-If you wish to apply for Central Piedmont scholarships and many other scholarships, you will need to have completed the FAFSA.
+The FAFSA determines families’ eligibility for federal grants, federal work-study, low-interest student loans, and some scholarships.
+It is tough to predict exactly how much money your family will receive, but complete the FAFSA even if you are not sure you will get financial aid.
+If you wish to apply for Central Piedmont scholarships and many other scholarships, you need to complete the FAFSA.
 Additionally, if your family’s financial situation changes while you are in school, it will be easier to determine if you qualify for any resources if you have completed the FAFSA.

 Your FAFSA is also used to determine whether you’re eligible for other financial aid, such as many need-based scholarships.
 To determine your eligibility for financial aid and your financial aid award, we calculate your demonstrated financial need.
-Need is the difference between the cost of education and what the parents and student might reasonably be expected to contribute to meet college costs.
-Due to the availability of funds, State grants, Federal Work-Study, and scholarships are awarded on a first-come, first-served basis based off the priority date.
-These contributions are determined by using the Federal Methodology as administered by the U.S. Department of Education.
+Need is the difference between the cost of education and what you and your parents might reasonably be expected to contribute to meet college costs.
+Due to the availability of funds, state grants, federal work-study, and scholarships are awarded on a first-come, first-served basis based off the priority date.
+These contributions are determined by using the federal methodology as administered by the U.S. Department of Education.
 The expected parental and student contributions are calculated based on the financial information provided by parents and students on the FAFSA and a Federal Income Tax Return.
 The analysis system attempts to judge how much a family can realistically afford to contribute, not how much they will pay.
 The system is concerned with objective facts of a family's financial position and not with the family's financial practices.
 The analysis procedure is used to determine an expected family contribution based not only upon income, but upon a variety of other variables as well, such as family size, number of family members attending college, taxes paid, investments, and so forth.